Mehedi2516/roombridge-functional-ui-ux-testing/README.md

 ## 📋 Task Overview

-This repository contains the Quality Assurance deliverables for the **RoomBridge Projcet**.
+This repository contains the Quality Assurance deliverables for the **RoomBridge test task**.
 The objective was to perform full functional testing, graphical interface validation, and usability evaluation for specific modules of the RoomBridge web application.

+---

 ## 🔬 Types of Testing Performed